2025 Best Colleges for Public Policy

 • Dallas, TX

-Professional Highlights: On graduation day, over 66% of recent grads already had their first jobs or graduate school destinations in hand.
-Six months later, that figure was in the mid-90s.
-Major corporations employing the greatest number of Mustangs are Lockheed Martin, AT&T, EY, IBM, JPMorgan Chase, Microsoft, Deloitte, American Airlines, Accenture, Oracle, Amazon, and Goldman Sachs.
-In 2022, the average starting salary was $55k across all majors ($77k for Cox School of Business grads).
-In a typical year, 25% of seniors elect to immediately pursue an advanced degree.
+Professional Highlights: On graduation day, over 88% of recent grads already had their first jobs or graduate school destinations in hand.
+Major corporations employing the greatest number of Mustangs are Lockheed Martin, JP Morgan Chase, Pricewaterhouse Coopers, Deloitte, Raytheon, Amazon, AT&T, and Goldman Sachs.
+In 2023, the average starting salary was $90k across all majors ($99k for Cox School of Business grads).
+Ten percent of seniors elected to immediately pursue an advanced degree, matriculating at prestigious institutions such as the University of Notre Dame, NYU, Vanderbilt, Columbia, and Boston University.

 • Median ACT: 32